ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. **Status bar**: set option to **Show**
                     1. **Content list checkboxes**: set option to **Show**
         1. Role Based Redaction
-            1. From Navigator Administration, select **Role-based Redactions** and set up the following:
+            1. From Navigator Administration, click **Role-based Redactions** and set up the following:
                 1. **Reasons** - create/validate that the following reasons exists:
                     1. Credit Card Number (should already be created)
                     2. Social Security Number (should already be created)
                     3. Name: PII
                        Description: Personally Identifiable Information
                 1. **Policies and Roles**
+                    1. Click `Policies and Roles`
                     1. Connect to your repository: `Corporate Operations`
                     1. **Redaction Roles** - click `New Redaction Role`
                         1. `TE Redaction Editor`